NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 # Introduction

 Welcome to Transactino!
-This application provides useful information about the bitcoin blockchain for an easy-to-use bitcoin subscription with bulletproof security via GPG.
+This application provides useful information about the Bitcoin blockchain for an easy-to-use Bitcoin subscription with bulletproof security via GPG.

 Named for the Norse World-serpent that brings about Ragnarok, Jormungand is the first user client for the Transactino application.
 Although this client allows a user to take advantage of almost all features of the API, it is highly recommended to access the API through a custom interface for more serious use, as this allows a user to control finer-grained aspects of the API, such as complex error handling.